chrisfishbob/LightBlue/README.md

          in code.
 Piece classes with inheritance, mouse and keybaord behavior.

 <b>Stage 2:</b> Generating moves- This stage will largely be focused on generating all the legal moves that are possible by all the pieces on the board.
 In addition, special rules
          such as castling and en passant will be implemented here.
 This will likely be the longest and most difficult stage, as any slight imperfections made here will ruin render the searching algorithm useless.

 <b>Stage 3:</b> Searching algorithm- At this point, the searching algorithm will be developed using min-max with alpha-beta pruning.
 The evaluation of the position will be focused purely
          on material advantage only at this stage

-(This project will receive no further commits.
-There was more stuff planned for LightBlue, but I want to move to a faster language and go for UCI compatibility instead!
+(This project is being replaced and will receive no further commits.
+There was more stuff planned for LightBlue, but I want to move to a compiled language and go for UCI compatibility instead!
 Getting the UI to to compile and run across different machines with Processing is a nightmare (at least on the version that I used)

-There will be another version of LightBlue coming in the near future, probably will be written in C++ or Go.
-Stay tuned!
+There will be another version of LightBlue written in Go coming in the near future!